Speckled longfin eel: Distribution

 The long-finned eel is a native of New Guinea, eastern Australia (including Tasmania), Lord Howe Island, and New Caledonia.
-It can be found in many freshwater areas, including creeks, streams, rivers, swamps, dams, lagoons, and lakes although generally more often in rivers than lakes.
+It can be found in many freshwater areas, including creeks, streams, rivers, dams, swamps, lagoons, and lakes, although generally more often in rivers than lakes.

 Breeding and migration

 Like other Anguilla species, the eel lives predominantly in freshwater rivers and streams, but is born in deep waters of the ocean.
 Each species has its own spawning grounds; spawn use ocean currents to return to their adult species range.
 The long-finned eel spawns in the Western arm of the Southern Equatorial Current, which carries spawn to the eastern coast of Australia.
 This species is panmictic, spawning throughout the year.

+Diet

+A carnivorous species, the speckled longfin eel eats an assortment of aquatic vertebrates, such as fish, turtles, and small birds.